Replication crisis: Historical and sociological causes

 The replication crisis may be triggered by the "generation of new data and scientific publications at an unprecedented rate" that leads to "desperation to publish or perish" and failure to adhere to good scientific practice.

 Predictions of an impending crisis in the quality-control mechanism of science can be traced back several decades.
-Derek de Solla Price—considered the father of scientometrics, the quantitative study of science—predicted in 1963 that science could reach "senility" as a result of its own exponential growth.
+Derek de Solla Price—considered the father of scientometrics, the quantitative study of science—predicted in his 1963 book Little Science, Big Science that science could reach "senility" as a result of its own exponential growth.
 Some present-day literature seems to vindicate this "overflow" prophecy, lamenting the decay in both attention and quality.

 Historian Philip Mirowski argues that the decline of scientific quality can be connected to its commodification, especially spurred by major corporations' profit-driven decision to outsource their research to universities and contract research organizations.

 Social systems theory, as expounded in the work of German sociologist Niklas Luhmann, inspires a similar diagnosis.
 This theory holds that each system, such as economy, science, religion, and media, communicates using its own code: true and false for science, profit and loss for the economy, news and no-news for the media, and so on.
 According to some sociologists, science's mediatization, commodification, and politicization, as a result of the structural coupling among systems, have led to a confusion of the original system codes.